laurentperrinet/Perrinet20PredictiveProcessing/README.md

 delays.
 A novelty of this approach is to include the delays in the dynamics by taking advantage of generalized coordinates.
-Technically, this defines a linear operator on those variables to travel back and forth in time with interval of time, allowing in particular to represent the state variables in the past (sensory delay) or in the future (motor delay).
+Technically, this defines a linear operator on those variables to travel back and forth in time with arbitrary intervals of time, allowing in particular to represent the state variables in the past (sensory delay) or in the future (motor delay).
 Note that (1) this representation is done at the present time, (2) that it allows for the concomitant representation of precision of state variables, and (3) that this allows for the evaluation of counterfactual hypothesis of sensory states (based on past sensory states) and of an action which has to be inferred now, knowing it will be effective after the motor delay.
-Applying such an operator to the FEP generates a slightly different and more complicated formulation.
-However, it is important to note that to compensate for delays, there is no change in the structure of the network but just in how the synaptic weights are tuned (similar to what we had done in the first section of this chapter): "Neurobiologically, the application of delay operators just means changing synaptic connection strengths to take different mixtures of generalized sensations and their prediction errors."
-[@PerrinetAdamsFriston14, sec 3.1].
+Applying such an operator to the FEP generates a slightly different and more complicated mathematical formulation.
+However, it is important to note that to compensate for delays, there is no change in the structure of the network but just in how the synaptic weights are tuned (similar to what we had done in the first section of this chapter): "Neurobiologically, the application of delay operators just means changing synaptic connection strengths to take different mixtures of generalized sensations and their prediction errors." [@PerrinetAdamsFriston14, sec 3.1].
 In particular, when the agent has some belief about these delays, it can Bayes-optimally integrate internal beliefs.
 Such a behavior is still regulated by the same type of internal equation.

-I illustrate the efficacy of this scheme using neuronal simulations of pursuit initiation responses, with and without compensation.
+We illustrated the efficacy of this scheme using neuronal simulations of pursuit initiation responses, with and without compensation.
 Figure fig. 1, A reports the conditional estimates of hidden states and causes during the simulation of pursuit initiation, using a simple sweep of a